hannahlivnat/hannahlivnat.github.io/ga-project1/README.md

 -   super bonus that probably won't happen: user can input their email and have a flash card email sent to them using the words that they added to their list.
+-   Another super bonus : add additional api that pulls in a word of the day and display that as the default before a user searches for a word. add functionality to let user add the word of the day to their practice list

 SCHEDULE